wokas36/DFNets/README.md

 ## Cite

-Please cite our paper if you use this code in your research work:
+Please cite our paper if you use this code in your research work.

 ```
 @inproceedings{asiri2019dfnets,
-  title={DFNets: Spectral CNNs for Graphs withFeedback-Looped Filters},
+  title={DFNets: Spectral CNNs for Graphs with Feedback-Looped Filters},
   author={Wijesinghe, Asiri and Wang, Qing},
   booktitle={NeurIPS},
   year={2019}